anandaparna126/blog_generator_using_llama2/README.md

 ## Credits

-This application was created by Aparna Anand, inspired by the teachings of Krish Naik.
+This application was created by Aparna Anand, inspired by the teachings of Krish Naik (https://github.com/krishnaik06).
 A special thanks to Krish Naik for sharing knowledge and providing guidance.

 ## License